PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_writing_files.md

 **Class Exercise**

 1. Open `spider.txt`, and delete the word "water" from line #2.
+Note, you will need to be at the first letter of the word, to delete the entire word!
 2. Quit without saving.
 3. Open `spider.txt` again, and replace every occurrence of "spider" with "unicorn".
-4. Delete: "Down came the rain."
+4. Delete the line: "Down came the rain."
 5. Save the file.
 6. Undo your previous deletion.
 7. Redo your previous deletion.
 8. Delete the first and last words from each of the lines.
 9. Save the file.
 10. Open the file and take a screenshot of your terminal screen.
-Submit this as homework part A.
+Submit this as homework Part A.

 ## GUI text editors